krzentner/language-world/data/text-davinci-003/chain_md/door-lock-3.md

     Steps:  1.
-Put gripper above door lock  2.
-Drop gripper around door lock  3.
-Turn dial in desired direction First, put the gripper roughly above the lock, so that we don't bump it while trying to grab it.
+Put gripper above the dial  2.
+Drop gripper around dial  3.
+Rotate dial To turn the dial, we should start by putting the gripper over the dial.
-    - When the robot's gripper is not above the door lock, the robot should put gripper above door lock.
+    - When the robot's gripper is not vertically aligned with dial, the robot should put gripper above dial.
-    Once the gripper is lined up above the door lock, we should be able to grab the door lock by moving the gripper down around it.
+    Once the gripper is lined up, close the gripper around the dial to grab it.
-    - When the robot's gripper is vertically aligned with door lock and the robot's gripper is not around door lock, the robot should put gripper around door lock.
+    - When the robot's gripper is vertically aligned with dial and the robot's gripper is not around dial, the robot should put gripper around dial.
-    Once the gripper is around the door lock, we can just turn the dial in the desired direction.
+    Once the gripper is around the dial, rotate the dial.
-    - When the robot's gripper is around the door lock, the robot should turn dial in desired direction.
+    - When the robot's gripper is around dial, the robot should rotate dial.